hoatenhu/Growtrics-Home-Assessment/src/backend/README.md

 POST /solve/{problem_id}
 ```

-**Description:** Uses AI Vision to directly analyze uploaded images and solve mathematical problems.
+**Description:** Uses AI Vision to directly analyze uploaded images and PDF files to solve mathematical problems.
 This bypasses traditional OCR for superior accuracy with complex diagrams, formulas, and geometric figures.

+**PDF Processing:** Multi-page PDFs are automatically converted to images and processed page by page, with results combined into a comprehensive solution.

 **Response:**
 ```json